publisha/publisha.github.io/_papers/footnotes.md

 [![This shows how tooltips look when hovering over with mouse](/images/footnotes/tooltips.gif)](/images/footnotes/tooltips.gif)

 Responsive web sites that work well on mobile devices can’t rely on the hover action to invoke these popups, since *hover* is not an option on devices that use *swipe* as a default action.

+## One more thing. **_Medium_**

+This fantastic platform for writers and storytellers, does not support interactive footnotes on it's site and I am very disappointed.
+Aren't you?

 ## Footnotes in eBooks